 The Ph.D.
 Candidate would therefore be exposed to a large and vibrant research community through existing funded projects and networks from the supervisors, nationally and internationally.

-- computation skills: python, matlab, ncl or similar language - familiarity with shell scripting and unix environment

-- background in physics, earth system science, meteorology, oceanography, engineering, math or similar
+Suggested skills for this research topic - computation skills: python, matlab, ncl or similar language - familiarity with shell scripting and unix environment - background in physics, earth system science, meteorology, oceanography, engineering, math or similar